Soyhuce/next-ide-helper/README.md

 Sometimes we don't want to use fully qualified class names but prefer to use Laravel aliases.

 The command `php artisan next-ide-helper:aliases` will create a file which can be understood by your ide.

 It will then provide auto-completion, syntax hightlight, ... for the aliases defined in your `config/app.php` file as well as the ones defined by the package you use.

+## Generate all

+You can generate all next-ide-helper files using `next-ide-helper:all`.

+It will generate for you :

+- Models
+- Macros
+- Phpstorm meta
+- Aliases
+- Factories (if you are using Laravel 8 class based model factories)

 ## Custom application bootstrap

 Sometimes you may want to bootstrap the environment before the command is executed.
 For example in a multi-tenant multi-database application, you need to bootstrap your tenant connection in order to let this package resolve table columns.

 In that case, you just have to create your own bootstrapper and configure the package to use it :

 ```php